GarciaInes/Scrum-Mastering/Daily/Antipatterns.md

-Listing below some anti-patterns often observed in teams, feel free to chip in and add to this repo!
+Listing below some anti-patterns (and helpful antidotes!) often observed in teams, feel free to chip in and add to this repo!

 ### "Doing"
 Activities and a lot of 'ing' repeating day after day